ayushshrivastv/Droploop/docs/COMMON_ERRORS.md

 ```

 **Cause:**
-The RPC endpoint doesn't support all the methods required by Light Protocol.
+The RPC endpoint doesn't support all the methods required by Light Protocol for compressed referral tokens.

 **Solution:**
 1. Update to a compatible RPC endpoint: